Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Introduction

-In this work, we show that the general problem of text simplification can be formally decomposed into a compact and transparent pipeline of modular tasks that are highly generalized, well defined, and integrative with one another.
-We present a systematic analysis of the first two steps in this pipeline: 1) predicting whether a given piece of text needs to be simplified for layperson readers, which is a critical first step often overlooked in existing practices, and 2) identifying which part of the text needs to be simplified, which generalizes over lexical, syntactic, and semantic simplification.
-The second task can also be interpreted as an explanation of the first task: why a piece of text is considered to be complex.
-These two tasks can be solved separately, using either lexical approaches or the state-of-the-art deep learning methods, or they can be solved jointly through an end-to-end, explainable machine learning predictor.
-Based on the formal problem definitions, we propose general evaluation metrics for both tasks, through which we are able to formally compare the performance of a diverse portfolio of candidate methods using multiple datasets from different domains, including news articles, Wikipedia pages, and scientific papers.
+Given the ambiguity in problem definition, there also lacks consensus on how to measure the goodness of text simplification systems, and automatic evaluation measures are perceived ineffective and sometimes detrimental to the specific procedure, in particular when they favor shorter but not necessarily simpler sentences \cite{napoles2011evaluating}.
+While end-to-end simplification models demonstrate superior performance on benchmark datasets, their success is often compromised in out-of-sample, real-world scenarios \cite{d2020underspecification}.
+Our work is motivated by the aspiration that increasing the transparency and explainability of a machine learning procedure may help its generalization into unseen scenarios \cite{doshi2018considerations}.
+We show that the general problem of text simplification can be formally decomposed into a compact and transparent pipeline of modular tasks.
+We present a systematic analysis of the first two steps in this pipeline, which are commonly overlooked: 1) \textit{ to predict whether a given piece of text needs to be simplified at all}, and 2) \textit{to identify which part of the text needs to be simplified}.
+The second task can also be interpreted as an explanation of the first task: why a piece of text is considered complex.
+These two tasks can be solved separately, using either lexical or deep learning methods, or they can be solved jointly through an end-to-end, explainable predictor.
+Based on the formal definitions, we propose general evaluation metrics for both tasks and empirically compare a diverse portfolio of methods using multiple datasets from different domains, including news, Wikipedia, and scientific papers.
+We demonstrate that by simply applying explainable complexity prediction as a preliminary step, the out-of-sample text simplification performance of the state-of-the-art, black-box models can be improved by a large margin.

-Our work presents a preliminary step towards a transparent and explainable solution to the problem of text simplification.
-Our results provide valuable insights not only for understanding the difficulty of text simplification in various domains, but also for developing and evaluating future end-to-end, explainable methods.
+Our work presents a promising direction towards a transparent and explainable solution to text simplification in various domains.